 Cash Cr. $250

-With the growth of the company, a company may also decide to raise the base amount of petty funds.
+With the company’s growth, a company may also decide to raise the base amount of petty funds.
 Increasing the amount will require a journal entry, and it would be similar to the entry for replenishment.

 How to Set Up a Petty Cash Fund?